Frequently Asked Questions

 How often should I train?

 You can train as often or as little as you like.
-The teaching syllabus that Sanchin Aikido UK follow has clear prerequisites for each grading examination and meeting these is necessary to advance in rank.
+The teaching syllabus that Sanchin Aikido follow has clear prerequisites for each grading examination and meeting these is necessary to advance in rank.
 The syllabus specifies minimum recommended practice time between ranks but no maximum.
 All students should feel free to train at a pace that suits them.

 Do I need to sit grading examinations/belt tests?